Twig Adventures

 0630 – 2030

 What a long, hot, and happening day!
-First, it was a new record for longest distance hiked in a single day.
-I am inching my way towards 40 miles but I’m not sure its going to happen in the short time I have left.
-I know that I could do it but with the limited daylight hours, it’s hard.
+First, it was another new record for longest distance hiked in a single day.
+I was inching my way towards 40 miles but wasn’t sure its going to happen in the short time I had left.
+I knew that I could do it but with the limited daylight hours, it was hard.
 As it was, I walked for a couple hours in the dark on this night.
-My goal was to get to Warner Springs so that I could camp at the community center, where there are bathrooms, outlets, and picnic tables.
+My goal was to get to Warner Springs so that I could camp at the community center, where there were bathrooms, outlets, and picnic tables.
+I started in the dark, too.
+I love early mornings on the trail because I get to greet the sunrise.
+It was a grand one, along with a pretty moonset.

 Further down the trail, I met Raven and Freebird, section hikers and trailebrities.
-I hadn’t heard of Freebird before but he is a triple triple crowner and knows everyone in long-distance hiking.
+I hadn’t heard of Freebird before but he was a triple triple crowner and knew everyone in long-distance hiking.
 I was especially interested to hear that he hiked the TA in 2011, the first year it was officially opened.
 He had it way harder and there was more road walking at that time.
 It was great to get to talk to them, even if it took up a lot of daylight telling hiker stories.
 Oh well, I was already resigned to walking in the dark.

 The trail began a gradual climb for 7 miles and I was pulling off my meager water supply more than usual.
 It was probably one of the hottest days in this section so far.
 I wondered that I would have enough to make it to the next source.
 I did but had to walk about half a mile off trail to get to Mike Herrera’s water tank.
-He is a trail angel that has been supplying water and other trail magic to hikers for years.
+He was a trail angel that had been supplying water and other trail magic to hikers for years.
 I rested and drank in the shade for a bit.
+I had heard rumors of people getting sick from the tank water, so I made sure to filter it.
+Zappy skipped it altogether.
+When I caught up to him, he barely had any water left but ended up being fine.
+There was a spring running about 6 miles further.

 It started getting dark just as I was passing through a dry river valley.
 I had about 6 miles to go and wished for the moon to come up to light my way.
 I had to use my headlamp for awhile.
 Good thing, because I almost stepped on a toad in the trail.
 I picked it up to move it off the trail and it never even moved, like it was frozen solid.
 It was a bit chilly in the valley.
 The toad reminded me of my friend Squish that I hiked with in Oregon.
 He got his trail name because of this same situation…that didn’t end as well for the toad.